UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 Live and breathe the story of England at royal castles, historic gardens, forts & defences, world-famous prehistoric sites and many others.

-Dogs on leads permitted in the grounds.
+Dogs on leads permitted in the grounds and the castle, except the cafe counter.
 Assistance dogs welcome throughout site.

 Discover the stories of the castle in the exhibition on the reinstated mezzanine level in the Workhouse.
 Get to know the castle's varied owners in the exhibition walkthrough, former residents included the famous Howard family and Mary Tudor who was proclaimed Queen of England at the castle in 1553.
 A game inspired by Duchess Margaret Brotherton challenges you to create plates of food and place them next to the class that would have eaten them in the 'Who Eats What?' game, or challenge the monarch by playing 'Spin the King' to see their fate.
 Try on everything from a Norman helmet to workhouse cap in the Hats Through the Ages dressing up section.